 Most cooks blanch dried egg noodles in hot water to soften them prior to stir frying.
 I don’t.
 I add the dried noodles directly to simmering broth and let them absorb the rich flavors of the liquid.
 You can use vegetable broth, or meat or seafood-based broth.
 Whatever your choice of broth base, I recommend homemade.
 And, for best results, simmer the broth until the liquid is reduced to half to really get concentrated flavors.

 If you’re the kind of vegetarian who doesn’t eat eggs, then, you’ll want to use something other than egg noodles.
 There is a wide array of Asian noodles, most are good for stir fries, but note that each kind requires its own manner of preparation.
 So, if you substitute something else for the egg noodles, the procedure described below, meant for egg noodles, might not be applicable.

-- ⅓ c. of thinly sliced green beans (Baguio beans a.k.a.
-French beans)
+- 1/3 cup green beans (Baguio beans a.k.a.
+French beans), thinly sliced

 - a drizzle of sesame seed oil